-• The Honourable Minister of Health, Dr Chitalu Chilufya MP, hosts a daily ministerial meeting to coordinate water, sanitation and resources being channelled to the response.

-- Further, the minister hosts an update meeting, co-chaired by the Minister of Local Government, the Minister in the Office of the Vice President and the Minister of Water Development, Sanitation and Environmental Protection every Friday. - Senior members of staff representing the different stakeholders including the line ministries, co-operating partners, Lusaka Water and Sewerage Company (LWSC), Lusaka City Council (LCC), Disaster Management and Mitigation Unit (DMMU), Defence Forces, as well as WASH and health promotion teams attend. - The Government of Zambia continues to draw resources from its treasury to support the response, including provision of clean and safe water, waste management, health promotion and clinical management. - The Honourable Minister of Health, through the provisions of the laws of Zambia, invoked the Public Health Act, (Laws, Volume 17, Cap.
-295), the Public Health (Infected Areas) (Cholera) Regulations, 2017 and issued Statutory Instrument No. 79 of 2017 to facilitate the implementation of an enhanced approach to mitigate the current cholera outbreak. - The Honourable Minister of Local Government, through the provisions of the laws of Zambia, issued Statutory Instrument No. 10 of 2018.
+- The Honourable Minister of Health, Dr Chitalu Chilufya MP, hosts a daily ministerial meeting to coordinate water, sanitation and resources being channelled to the response. - Further, the minister hosts an update meeting, co-chaired by the Minister of Local Government, the Minister in the Office of the Vice President and the Minister of Water Development, Sanitation and Environmental Protection every Friday. - Senior members of staff representing the different stakeholders including the line ministries, co-operating partners, Lusaka Water and Sewerage Company (LWSC), Lusaka City Council (LCC), Disaster Management and Mitigation Unit (DMMU), Defence Forces, as well as WASH and health promotion teams attend. - The Honourable Minister of Health, through the provisions of the laws of Zambia, invoked the Public Health Act, (Laws, Volume 17, Cap.
+295), the Public Health (Infected Areas) (Cholera) Regulations, 2017 and issued Statutory instrument No. 79 of 2017 to facilitate the implementation of an enhanced approach to mitigate the current cholera outbreak. - The Government of Zambia continues to draw resources from its treasury to support the response; supply of 'free' clean and safe water, waste management, health promotion and clinical management. - The Honourable Minister of Local Government, through the provisions of the laws of Zambia, issued SI no. 10 of 2018.
 The Local Government Act (Cap.
-288), the Local Government (Street Vending and Nuisances) (Amendment) Regulations 2018 has been effected to ensure the outbreak is mitigated and prevented from re-occurring. - The Ministry of Fisheries and Livestock has issued a Gazette notice on the extension of the fishing ban for the 2017/18 season in cholera affected areas.
-Fishing camps in unaffected areas will be inspected; those with inadequate sanitary facilities shall remain closed.
+288).
+The Local Government (Street Vending and Nuisances) (Amendment) Regulation 2018 has been effected to ensure the outbreak is mitigated and prevented from re occurrence - The Ministry of Fisheries and Livestock have issued a Gazette notice on the extension on fishing ban for 2017/18 season in cholera affected areas; all fishing camps elsewhere would be inspected and those with inadequate sanitary facilities closed.